ellakoa/postcard-poem/content/posts/a-winters-tryst.md

 alt: "111"
 poem: |-
   Aroused by dew drops on her lips
-  The valley stirs beneath the mist
+  The valley spirit stirs beneath the mist
   Teasing the Drellingore with a wish
   To join her for a winter tryst

-  “Parched after hot summer nights
-  Leaves in the breeze wispy sprites
-  Come dance in the shortening light
-  See the return of the Drellingore flight
-  Ride the stream towards the sea
-  Glide with abandonment, blissfully free”

   Tempted by the valleys mirth
   Water trickles from beneath the earth